EntySec/Pwny/pwny/libs/README.md

 ## `pwny/libs`

-This endpoint is needed for storing different dynamic libraries for plugins.
+This endpoint is needed for storing different executables for plugins.